This cake is luscious. It’s rich and savory and just a little sweet.

-William adds olive oil and milk.
+Mingus adds olive oil and milk.
 I say, “Keep mixing… keep mixing….”
 I point out how the eggs get frothy, the sugar crystals slowly dissolve and how the oil mixes into the rest of the liquid.
 Adding milk makes it runny.

-Eventually, William sees how all the flour gets incorporated into the liquid.
+Eventually, Mingus sees how all the flour gets incorporated into the liquid.
 And then they add the Rosemary and stir some more.
 I wouldn’t want their cake to fall, so it’s only at the end that we sprinkle the baking powder over the batter and stir again.

 By the time the cake is ready to go into the oven, the boys are exhausted.
 It comes out 40 minutes later and they have moved on to Legos and scooter races in the hall (apologies to our downstairs neighbor, but it is before eight o’clock).

-As the cake cools, Andrew helps ream a couple of lemons.
+As the cake cools, Beluga helps ream a couple of lemons.
 We stir in sugar and add water.
 But, it ends in tears when he goes fishing for the seeds and rubs his eyes before I can say, “Don’t!”
 So, it’s me who pours the lemonade on top of the cake.